 He will be missed.

-(HT to Cartoon Brew’s Amid Amidi for posting the sad news, for finding that version of The Man Who Planted Trees, and for tracking down a whole host of Back videos in commemoration of the man and his considerable talents.
+(HT to Cartoon Brew’s Amid Amidi for posting the sad news, and for tracking down a whole host of Back videos in commemoration of the man and his considerable talents.
 And the Jean Giono story that inspired Back’s most memorable work can be found here.)